Frank Worsley

 Born in Akaroa, New Zealand, Worsley joined the New Zealand Shipping Company in 1888.
 He served aboard several vessels running trade routes between New Zealand, England and the South Pacific.
-While on South Pacific service, he became renowned for his ability to navigate to tiny, remote islands.
+While on South Pacific service, he was known for his ability to navigate to tiny, remote islands.
 He joined the Royal Navy Reserve in 1902 and served on HMS Swiftsure for a year before returning to the Merchant navy.
 In 1914, he joined the Imperial Trans-Antarctic Expedition, which aimed to cross the Antarctic continent.

 After the expedition's ship Endurance was trapped in pack ice and wrecked, he and the rest of the crew sailed three lifeboats to Elephant Island, off the Antarctic Peninsula.
 From there, Worsley, Shackleton and four others sailed the 6.9m (22.5-foot) lifeboat James Caird 1,300 km (800 miles) across the stormy South Atlantic Ocean to their intended destination, South Georgia.
 Worsley's navigation skills were crucial to the safe arrival of the James Caird.
 Shackleton, Worsley and seaman Tom Crean then trekked for 36 hours through snow, ice and mountains to fetch help from Stromness whaling station.
 In August, Worsley and Shackleton returned to Elephant Island aboard the Yelcho, a Chilean naval ship, to rescue the remaining members of the expedition, all of whom survived.